Wandalen/wTools/module/core/format_tools/docs/pattern/001_fallback_chain.md

 ### Solution

-Use zero-size marker types as strategy tokens.
+Use data-free marker types as strategy tokens.
 The primary marker directs a generic function to try the preferred approach.
 If the type does not satisfy the required interface, the compiler selects a blanket implementation that delegates to the next marker in the chain — the first fallback.
 The same mechanism applies recursively for a second fallback.

-The chain is fully resolved at compile time through trait resolution.
+The chain is fully resolved at compile time through compile-time interface dispatch.
 No runtime branching, no dynamic dispatch, no overhead.
 The marker types contain no data and occupy no memory.

 In format_tools: wrapper types serve as strategy markers.
 The fallback conversion macro constructs the appropriate wrapper chain and invokes the generic dispatch function, which resolves to the first applicable strategy.